aistomin/maven-browser/README.md

 # maven-browser
 [![Build Status](https://travis-ci.org/aistomin/maven-browser.svg?branch=master)](https://travis-ci.org/aistomin/maven-browser)

-Java library which allows to browse the central Maven repository.
-It is a number of classes which use [Maven Central API](https://search.maven.org/classic/#api) to retrieve the data from the repository.
-This library can be useful for developers who create a CI scripts or other environmental software that needs to read information from Maven repository.
+This Java library allows to browse the Maven Central repository.
+It uses [Maven Central API](https://search.maven.org/classic/#api) to retrieve the data from the repository.
+The tool can be useful for developers who create a CI scripts or other environmental software that needs to read information from Maven repository.

 ## Getting Started